 If your employer has failed to protect you from harm, then you could be able to make a claim for compensation.
 A solicitor will be able to advise you more closely about the amount of compensation that you can directly claim.

 However, you could also claim if you believe that the condition was caused by someone else’s negligence, who is not your employer.
 This sort of scenario is quite unlikely to occur though due to the fact that this sort of injury takes a long time to develop.
-Still, if you believe that any of these scenarios apply to you, you should speak to Jefferies Solicitors.
+Still, if you believe that any of these scenarios apply to you, talk to us.

 There is commonly a time limit of three years from the date that you discovered your condition to make a personal injury claim.
 Therefore, you should contact a personal injury specialist as soon as possible to begin your claim.